NoClueBruh/wisp-project/README.md

 ---
 ### External functions
 Here is one of the most important features of the language, external functions!

 Externals are regular C functions, defined by the VM that can be invoked like regular functions from the language!

 Here is a simple example
 ```
-// since functions in this language CANNOT return void, it is common to use an int set to 0 or to an error status.
+// since functions in this language CANNOT return void, it is common to use an int set to 0 or as a error status.
 external printstr: string -> int;

 const test = printstr("Hello, World!");